himanshuvirmani/android-volley/README.md

 Android Volley
 ----------
-This is an unofficial mirror for [android volley library](https://android.googlesource.com/platform/frameworks/volley), the source code will synchronize periodically with the official volley repository.
+This is an unofficial mirror for [android volley library](https://android.googlesource.com/platform/frameworks/volley) and is forked from mcxiaoke/android-volley, the source code will synchronize periodically with the official volley repository.

 ## Status